simaopgt/mvvmPlayground/readme.md

-This is a playground to practice the follow stack:
+This is a playground to practice the following stack:

 - MVVM
 - LiveData